Gabe Alvarez was named the 21st best recruiter in the nation via a vote by head coaches nationally.

 The Trojans are riding a five-game winning streak entering this week.

-USC baseball great and former major leaguer Gabe Alvarez is set to enter his fourth season as an assistant coach at USC in the 2013-14 season.
+USC baseball great and former major leaguer Gabe Alvarez is set to enter his sixth season as an assistant coach at USC in the 2016 season.

 Alvarez played at USC as a shortstop from 1993-95 and had a career .338 batting average for the Trojans with 28 home runs and 163 RBI.
 He earned Baseball America All-America second team honors in his 1993 freshman season after batting .326 with eight home runs and 53 RBI.
 In 1994, he was a first team All-America pick by the National Collegiate Baseball Writers Association after batting .326 with seven home runs and 51 RBI.